Canada

 Although the Harvard GSS risk rating for Canada is low risk, there are still factors for Harvard affiliates to consider when traveling or planning activities in Canada.
 For example, petty theft occurs in major cities.
 Crimes motivated by race and ethnicity, particularly against Middle Eastern and African-Caribbean individuals, have been reported.
 Protests and demonstrations are common.
 Gun violence has been reported in major metropolitan areas.
 Terror attacks have occurred in the past, and the country remains a potential target for terrorist activity, both domestic and foreign.
 As with any country, you need to research and consider all factors in the context of your identity, your activities in country, and your familiarity with the country and its culture.
 If a security incident occurs, contact International SOS through the Assistance App or by dialing +1-617-998-0000.

 Weather and environmental-related incidents can create safety risks in Canada.
 Winter storms, avalanches, heavy rainfall and flooding in spring, and landslides pose seasonal risks.
-Tornadoes are frequent May-September, and forest fires are common in western Canada, which can affect air quality.
+Tornadoes are frequent May-September, and forest fires are common, especially in western Canada, which can affect air quality.
 Hurricanes occur occasionally on the east coast, and seismic activity is a risk in several provinces—British Columbia, Ontario, and Québec.
 Download the International SOS Assistance App to receive push alerts about incidents in your area.

 There are numerous international and domestic airports in Canada.
 Intercity air travel is a convenient way to travel given the country’s vast expanse.
 There’s also a large train and bus network between major cities.
 Licensed, metered taxis are available in all cities and most towns, and they can be ordered by phone or ride-share app, or from hotels and inter-city train and bus stations.
 Canada has an extensive, well-maintained road network, but travelers are advised not to self-drive because conditions may vary from what you’re used to.
 Review the road safety reports for Eastern Canada and Western Canada to learn more about public transit, walking, biking, and driving conditions.